 The establishment of an Incentive Option Scheme ('Scheme') was approved by shareholders at the 2021 Annual General Meeting.
-The objective of the Scheme is to appropriately motivate, retain and reward directors, management and employees for driving long term growth and performance of the Company by allowing them to participate in equity in the Company and ultimately aligning their interest with that of shareholders.
+The objective of the Scheme is to appropriately motivate, retain and reward directors, management and employees for driving long term growth and performance of the company by allowing them to participate in equity in the company and ultimately aligning their interest with that of shareholders.
 Under the Scheme, participants are granted options, which will only vest if certain performance standards are met.
-Participation in the Scheme is at the board's discretion and no individual has a contractual right to participate in the Scheme or to receive guaranteed benefits.
+Participation in the Scheme is at the Board's discretion and no individual has a contractual right to participate in the Scheme or to receive guaranteed benefits.

-Options granted under the Scheme carry no dividend of voting rights.

-When exercisable, each option is convertible into one ordinary shares in the Company.
+Options granted under the Scheme carry no dividend or voting rights.
+When exercisable, each option is convertible into one ordinary share in the company.